 When you carve pumpkins this October, save the seeds.
 Wash them, bake them, and lightly salt them if you want.
 You may see pumpkin seeds in the store called pepitas.
 A pepita is a pumpkin seed with the outer white shell removed.
 They are usually dark green in color.

 Pumpkin seeds make a great high-fiber snack, but you can also add them to salads, salads, and stews.
 One of our featured recipes this month calls for pumpkin seeds.
-Check out our recipe for a Pumpkin Seed Cluster Snack Mix.
+Check out our recipe for a Basked Pumpkin Oatmeal.